Our Henderson Nevada Location is

 INTERNATIONAL CUSTOMERS ONLY – USE ADD TO CART BUTTON BELOW Select your option • READ CAREFULLY!

 * International Customers!
 Because of postal regulations anything with a length over 24 inches incurs a substantial upcharge.
 For example 1 SAGA Costs approx. $65 to ship and 2 SAGA’s cost around $75 internationally.
 The SAGA Swing Assist Guide Arm uses a fiberglass rod that is exactly the same as the lower rod supplied with Minelab model machines, SD, GP, GPX, Excalibur and Sovereign.
-If you have access to one of these rods I can save you quite a bit of money, just cut the head off the end that attaches to the coil.
+If you have access to one of these rods I can save you quite a bit of money.
+Just cut the head off the end that attaches to the coil.
 I will simply send you all of the parts, along with silicone glue to attach the handle to the rod.
 Here’s the difference in cost between buying the SAGA with a rod or without.
 With rod. $59.95 plus $65 shipping = $124.95.
-If you order it without the rod, I will give you a break of $5 off the $59.95 price and the shipping is only $32.
+Two complete sets with rods cost the same $65 shipping so $59.95 + $59.95 + $65 = $184.90 If you order it without the rod, I will give you a break of $5 off the $59.95 price and the shipping is only $32.
 So your total would be $54.95 plus $32 = $86.95 a savings of $38.
 Get this!
 You can order 2 parts sets without the rod for the same $32 shipping!
 So you would pay $54.95 for each rod set, $109.90 plus $32 = $141.95

 Doc’s Nugget Stalker Brand SAGA™ Swing Assist Guide Arm